 This guide draws from existing efforts in the City of Santa Fe to improve the City’s streets.
 The vision, therefore, of the Streets Design Guide is to assist the City in achieving the stated goals and objectives of the following documents: the City of Santa Fe Complete Streets Resolution (#2022-46); City of Santa Fe Multimodal Transition Plan (MMTP) (adopted by Resolution #2022-65); the City of Santa Fe Stormwater Management Strategic Plan; the Santa Fe MPO 2040 Metropolitan Transportation Plan (MTP); and relevant multi-modal plans adopted by the City of Santa Fe or the Santa Fe MPO Transportation Policy Board.

+For additional technical specifications not addressed in this guide, refer to the City of Santa Fe Code of Ordinances, Chapter 23 – Streets, Sidewalks, and Public Places.
+These requirements remain applicable and must be followed in conjunction with this document.
+Chapter 23 outlines property owner responsibilities for the construction and maintenance of sidewalks, curbs, and gutters in the public right-of-way.
+This ensures that the design guidance presented here aligns with enforceable obligations related to street frontage, public safety, and long-term upkeep.

 These requirements remain applicable and must be followed in conjunction with this document.

 Design Process & Elements